Nato alarmed after Belarus soldiers cross Polish border

 "The [Nato] secretary general is in close contact with the governments of the allied countries on this matter.
 Nato is ready to continue helping our allies and maintaining security in the region," it added.

-It spoke out after Poland said three uniformed man armed with military-grade weapons briefly crossed into its territory on the night of 1 November, before scuttling back into Belarus when Polish soldiers tried to ask them who they were.
+It spoke out after Poland said three uniformed men armed with military-grade rifles briefly crossed into its territory on the night of 1 November, before scuttling back into Belarus when Polish soldiers tried to ask them who they were.

-"Belarus is not among those countries where you can buy long guns in any store ... the fact they were uniformed, and had long guns rather suggests they were functionaries of the Belarusian state," Polish deputy foreign minister Piotr Wawrzyk also said on Wednesday, according to the PAP news agency.
+"Belarus is not among those countries where you can buy long guns in any store ... the fact they were uniformed and had long guns rather suggests they were functionaries of the Belarusian state," Polish deputy foreign minister Piotr Wawrzyk also said on Wednesday, according to the PAP news agency.

 "The Belarusian regime is testing the security of our border" and its actions were aimed at "deliberate escalation" of the crisis, he added.

 "We are determined to protect the Polish and European Union border using all means and instruments at our disposal.
-We will repel every attack on the Polish border in cooperation with out European Union and Nato partners," he added.
+We will repel every attack on the Polish border in cooperation with our European Union and Nato partners," Wawrzyk added.

+Nato has also deployed a multinational, Russia-deterrent force of several thousand soldiers in Poland in recent years.

-Poland also summoned the Belarusian chargé d'affaires in Warsaw to explain what happened.
+Meanwhile, Warsaw summoned the Belarusian chargé d'affaires in Poland to explain what happened.

 But for his part, the Belarusian State Border Guard Committee's spokesperson Anton Bychkovsky denied any wrongdoing.